Willy Sachse: Life

 The Communist Party of Germany was closely linked to the Communist Party of the Soviet Union at this time, and the increasingly savage tensions in Moscow between Stalin and those whom he suspected (not necessarily without cause) of wishing to replace him were reflected in growing internal party divisions in Berlin.
 Willy Sachse was identified by the party leadership as a supporter of August Thalheimer and Heinrich Brandler.
 Sachse had been having his own differences with the party leadership since at least as far back as 1923, and when, at the end of 1928, Thalheimer and Brandler were expelled from the party, Sachse was among those removed at the same time.
 Those expelled set up an alternative communist party, known as the Communist Party of Germany (Opposition) ("Kommunistische Partei Deutschlands (Opposition) " / KPDO).
 Sachse joined the KPDO in Leipzig, although he left it again in 1932 or 1933. but in most respects he appears to have withdrawn from political engagement before 1933.
 During the early 1930s he also worked briefly as an employee with Willi Münzenberg's media conglomerate.

 Starting in 1934, writing under several different names and pseudonyms, Willy Sachse emerged as a writer of travel and adventure novels.
 During just three years, between 1934 and 1936, at least twelve of these conspicuously unpolitical books were published, of which six were published in 1934 alone.
 Given the size of the books and the way in which they appear to have been carefully crafted, sources suggest that even a well practiced novelist would have needed around one year to produce each one, which gives rise to speculation that many the books were written during the 1920s, but the author only got round to finding a publisher for them after removing himself from political involvement.
 The books were even translated for sale in French.
-Despite meeting with some success commercially, Sachse was excluded from the government sponsored Reichsschrifttumskammer (State chamber of writers) after he turned down the idea that he should write a book about sea travel "with a Nazi flavour" (" ... über die Seefahrt im nationalsozialistischen Sinne").
+Despite meeting with some success commercially, Sachse was excluded from the government sponsored Reich Chamber of Literature after he turned down the idea that he should write a book about sea travel "with a Nazi flavour" (" ... über die Seefahrt im nationalsozialistischen Sinne").